Why Caregivers Shouldn't Get a 1099 Form

 If you've hired a nanny, senior caregiver or other type of domestic worker, learn why they should receive a W-2 instead.

 Families sometimes see household workers like nannies, senior caregivers, etc., as independent contractors, not as employees.
 You may have even heard from friends that have hired caregivers before that using Form 1099 (for independent contractors) at the end of the year is okay for tax purposes.

 Unfortunately, this is a common mistake and each year families across the country illegally classify their caregiver by providing a Form 1099 rather than a W-2 at tax time.
 The IRS has ruled that - with few exceptions, such as some medical caregivers - household workers are employees of the family for whom they work.
-Attempting to classify them as an independent contractor by giving them a Form 1099 is considered tax evasion and does not absolve them of their household employer tax and legal obligations.
+Attempting to classify an employee as an independent contractor by giving them a Form 1099 is considered tax evasion and does not absolve a family of their household employer tax and legal obligations.

 The confusion stems from the IRS 20-point test to determine worker status.
 Many of the questions are ambiguous and/or subjective.
 Worse, a worker may appear to be an independent contractor on some of the questions and an employee on others.
 Which answers prevail?
 Employee.

 If even one of the 20 answers points toward employee, your caregiver is an employee.
 To save you the trouble of the test, the IRS has ruled in almost all cases that household workers should be classified as employees.
 Therefore, the family must handle all household employer tax and labor law obligations.
 Don’t worry about the cost or the paperwork; tax breaks make it cheaper than you think and our service makes it effortless.